 Here are some new skills made with COSH:

 A cinematic Dwarven axe/mace skill, Ghidkrim combines hard-chopping blows with defensive moves designed to thwart Ogres and other big foes.
 The skill is used with a 1-hex axe or hammer, built for one- or two-handed use.
 Ghidkrim users do not parry, but rather use the weapon’s own momentum to dodge in dizzying directions, usually toward and uncomfortably close to a tall foe.
 You haven’t lived until you’ve seen a berzerk mountain defender let his whirling hammer pull him under the flailing grasp of an Iron Troll, between the beast’s knees – and with a mighty upward swing, “ring the bells” (as the Dwarves say).
 Ouch.

 - Ghidkrim: Large Dodge Bonus (+2; limiting conditions: only vs larger foes, and must have unhampered use of appropriate unbalanced weapon), Multiple Grips (+1), Small Damage Bonus (+1), Single Mode: swing only (-1), No Parry (-2).
 Hard.

 Include Slip as one of Ghidkrim’s maneuvers, subject to the same limitations as the Dodge Bonus above.
 Users of the skill should also concentrate on the Close Combat maneuver, to make best use of position after a Slip.
 Spinning Attack is also good.
 Make sure total maneuvers do not exceed 10.

-Silly Ghidkrim: As above, but encourage whirling, ducking Dwarves to shout “Can’t touch this!” with every Dodge.
+Ghidkrim in the game: Encourage whirling, ducking Dwarves to shout “Can’t touch this!” with every Dodge.
 Followed by – yes – “HAMMER TIME!” on the attack.